io-sea/hestia/README.md

 ## Building from Source

-Hestia is supported on Linux (`RHEL 8` is the primary development platform) and Mac.
+Linux (`RHEL 8` is the primary development platform) and MacOS are supported.

 ### Dependencies